83 former D.C. federal prosecutors support changes to address racial bias

-Also signing on were four people who previously oversaw the office: former U.S. attorneys Ken Wainstein and Ronald C. Machen Jr.and former acting U.S. attorneys Channing Phillips and Vincent Cohen.
+Also signing on were four people who previously oversaw the office: former U.S. attorneys Ken Wainstein and Ronald C. Machen Jr, and former acting U.S. attorneys Channing Phillips and Vincent Cohen.

 The two-page letter was sent to Michael Sherwin, acting U.S. attorney for the District.
 Sherwin declined Monday to comment on it.
 In a brief September interview, he said his office was reviewing the suggestions of the Black prosecutors, who had come together as a working group and presented a memo to Sherwin over the summer.